(Disclosure: Some of the links below may be affiliate links)

-It is not magic, it is just math.
+It is not magic.
+It is just math.
 But there is no denying that its effects are very powerful.
 It will make your money grow faster than with standard interest.
-And it is important to know how this works in practice.
-Because of the way it is working, it is important to start to invest early!
+And it is essential to know how this works in practice.
+Because of how it works, it is necessary to start investing early!

-What do you think about compound interest or compounding?
+What do you think about compound interest?

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book

 - My 11 Biggest Investing Mistakes – How to Avoid Them!